 ABOUT THE AUTHOR

-Jonah Goldberg is an adjunct fellow at the National Review Institute, a senior editor of National Review, founding editor of National Review Online, and a fellow and Asness Chair in Applied Liberty at the American Enterprise Institute.
+Jonah Goldberg is a fellow at National Review Institute, a senior editor of National Review, founding editor of National Review Online, and a fellow and Asness Chair in Applied Liberty at the American Enterprise Institute.
 He hosts the popular podcast The Remnant with Jonah Goldberg.

 A bestselling author and columnist, Goldberg’s nationally syndicated column appears regularly in scores of newspapers across the United States.
 He is also a columnist for the Los Angeles Times, a member of the board of contributors to USA Today, and a contributor to Fox News.
 He was named by The Atlantic magazine as one of the top 50 political commentators in America.
 He is the author of two New York Times bestsellers, The Tyranny of Clichés (Sentinel HC, 2012) and Liberal Fascism (Doubleday, 2008).